My Quiet Kitchen

 • and ridiculously easy!

-golden baked cookies on a parchment lined baking sheet.
+Freshly baked peanut butter cookies on a parchment lined baking sheet.

 Ingredient Notes

-• peanut butter - I used a creamy, unsalted natural peanut butter
+• peanut butter - I used a creamy, unsalted natural peanut butter.
+If using salted peanut butter, simply omit the salt listed in the recipe.

 • baking soda